tu-studio/hpc-cluster-ml-workflow/README.md

 ## Usage

-After completing the setup, you can start using the project by following the user guide provided.
-This guide will help you understand how to run the project, customize the model, and experiment with different configurations.
+After completing the setup, you can begin using the project by following the user guide provided.
+This guide will assist you in understanding how to develop, initiate experiments, and monitor your training processes.

 - [User Guide](docs/USAGE.md)